 Don't Bully Animals!

 It’s counter to the battle for equal rights and fairness to ask for equality for one group while abusing another.Above: S.F.
 Bay Area Gay Rodeo Secretary Jason Strand violently twists a steer's head at the 2012 Las Vegas Gay Rodeo.
 If he did this to a dog, he could go to jail.
 Why is there a difference?
 It's the same type of "difference" that "justifies" the abuse and bullying of gay persons in the minds of some people.

 Contact Bay Area Gay Rodeo sponsors and supporters here!

 Animals used in rodeo are normally-docile creatures who don't naturally buck or enjoy being chased, ridden and wrestled by strangers.
 They are at risk for injury and death, and there was at least one fatally-injured steer at a Minnesota Gay Rodeo, according to Mercy for Animals.
-IGRA's 2010 Convention minutes mention problems with injuries, deaths and even ringworm.
+IGRA's Annual Convention minutes mention problems with injuries, deaths and even ringworm.
 Bay Area Gay Rodeo ("Best Buck in the Bay") organizers even brag about the pain and stress they cause, stating in their 2011 Events Guide, and formerly on their website, "...the unpredictable bull is known to come looking for the rider when the ride is completed."
 Deanna Trujillo-James with the Bay Area Gay Rodeo also brags, "It’s...all about wresting a 700-lb. animal with horns to the ground in a certain way, in under 60 seconds, and that steer doesn’t want to play with you in the first place." (epchalips.com, Aug.
 27, 2012)

 In the "calf-roping events," baby animals run for their lives as they are chased by men or women on horseback.
 They are violently thrown to the ground.
 According to the IGRA's 2011 Annual Convention Meeting Minutes (page 28), a calf's horn sheath was ripped off – this is extremely painful.